 Help increase the representation of women and non-binary artists on Wikipedia.

 Tickets & Pricing

 There is a significant gender gap on Wikipedia.
 Studies estimate that less than 15% of contributors identify as women.
-Gender inequities on Wikipedia contribute to a bias in content and language, and the erasure of knowledges and histories.
+Gender inequities on Wikipedia contribute to a bias in content and language, as well as the erasure of knowledges and histories.

-Surrey Art Gallery and Rungh Magazine would like to help address this gap and are inviting people of all gender identities and expressions to make an impact and support women, gender equality, feminism, and the arts on one of the world’s most popular sites.
-Learn how to research, create a user account, publish Wikipedia pages, and edit and maintain entries.
+Surrey Art Gallery and Rungh Magazine would like to help address this gap and are inviting people of all gender identities and expressions to make an impact and support gender equality and the arts on one of the world’s most popular sites.
+In this event, you will learn how to research, create a user account, publish Wikipedia pages, and edit and maintain entries.

-Join us remotely from your home as we edit and research together.
-Come to the virtual gathering with ideas for entries that need updating or creating.
-Pre-researched artists and artworks from Surrey Art Gallery’s permanent collection will also be available for entry.
+You are welcome to come with ideas for entries that need updating or creating.
+Pre-researched artists and artworks from the Gallery’s permanent collection will also be available for entry.

 No prior knowledge or practice of editing Wikipedia is required.
-However, to create new entries, you must be a registered Wikipedia user and have made ten previous edits on existing pages.
+However, to create new entries, participants must be registered Wikipedia users and have made ten previous edits on existing pages.

 About Rungh Magazine

-Rungh is a Canadian multidisciplinary space for creative explorations, featuring work by Indigenous, Black and People of Colour artists.
-Comprising of a magazine, programming, archive, advocacy and more, Rungh is committed to Canada-wide conversations by and about people of colour.
+Rungh is a Canadian multidisciplinary space for creative explorations, featuring work by Indigenous, Black, and people of colour artists.
+Consisting of a magazine, programming, archive, advocacy and more, Rungh is committed to Canada-wide conversations by and about people of colour.
 Rungh questions and challenges ideas about diversity in the Canadian cultural landscape.